seanconnor03/Risk-Analysis-Sean-Connor-FYP/Readme.txt

 Final year project, interactive web application to provide an analysis on the risk of death while undertaking a journey.

 Access main code is as follows:
 UI code  -> /risk-map/Frontend/src/App.jsx
 Server side -> /risk-map/Backend/main.py

 Calculations contains all datasets used for acquiring micromort value.

 Code in report are sections from either App.jsx or main.py.

-API-KEY - https://api.openrouteservice.org/ , follow link, and generate key.
+API-KEY - API KEY , follow link, and generate key.

 Frontend (In terminal)  cd risk-map -> cd Frontend -Navigate to frontend.